vivekmyers/vmgp/README.md

 ![prediction examples](predictions.png)

 Above: Sinusoid Regression Examples.
 Columns, from left: EMAML, AlPaCA, DKT, VMGP (ours).
-Each row shows an example test task from a different variant of the sinusoid environment.
-Rows, from top: Standard, High Frequency, Out of Range, Tangent.
+Each row shows an example test task from a different variant of the regression environment.
+Rows, from top: standard sinusoids, high frequency sinusoids, out of range testing, and tangent functions.